+The typical environmental impacts associated with the Columbia River Basin Tributary Habitat Restoration Project are described in Chapter 3 of the EA and are incorporated by reference and summarized in this document.
 Implementation of this Project would require the use of heavy equipment for staging, hauling, and excavation, and placement of large wood structures.
-All of these restoration actions during construction would disturb and displace soil in and along the stream, damage vegetation, create noise and vehicle emissions, stress fish, and temporarily increase vehicle traffic and human activity in the Project area.
+Restoration actions during construction would disturb and displace soil in and along the stream, damage vegetation, create noise and vehicle emissions, stress fish, and temporarily increase vehicle traffic and human activity in the Project area.
 The typical effects associated with the environmental disturbances created by these actions are described in Chapter 3 of the Programmatic EA and are incorporated by reference and summarized in this document.